 Now, let’s talk about the matter of trust.

 Therefore, it’s paramount that you establish a sense of trust with your readers.
-Even if your messages are masterfully written, they mean little if your readers think you’re just a snake oil salesman.
+Even if your messages are masterfully written, they mean little if your readers if they don’t believe in what you’re selling.

 The solution?
 Social proof.

 From positive reviews and testimonials to examples of your products in action, social proof comes in many shapes and sizes.

 Social proof signals to your readers that you’ve produced positive results for others and you can do the same for them.

 As noted, your readers are likely fed up with marketing messages which make them feel like they’re simply being sold to.